Getting a Mortgage For a Hotel

 In addition, lenders will also look closely at the following criteria when assessing your eligibility:

-• Industry experience: If you have already a number of years experience of running a successful hotel or group of hotels, and can provide evidence of clear profitability, this will certainly strengthen your case.
+- Industry experience: If you already have a number of years of experience running a successful hotel or group of hotels and can provide evidence of clear profitability, this will certainly strengthen your case.
 Although, a few lenders will still consider you if this is your first venture, particularly if you’ve got a successful business track record in a different field

 Other ways to buy a hotel